 Utility bill back

-Ration Utility Billing (RUBS) is a program that allows the operator to bill back the tenants for the usage of water, sewer, electric, gas, cable and garbage.
+Ratio Utility Billing (RUBS) is a program that allows the operator to bill back the tenants for the usage of water, sewer, electric, gas, cable, and garbage.
 To learn more about how to implement RUBS, click on the article above and visit NWP.
-It has been such a vital component to our value-add strategy that we have created the three-step framework.
+It has been such a vital component of our value-add strategy that we have created the three-step framework.
 It has literally created millions of dollars of value on our properties.

 Every landlord needs to process background checks and evaluate all potential tenants.
 You are giving control of your asset to a potential problem.
 Every tenant needs to be screened, and you should charge the market rate.
 In our market, we are currently charging $45 per applicant.
 You may be able to purchase these reports at a discount and earn revenue while protecting your asset.
 The company we use charges us $16 per report.

 Move in fees

 We have acquired properties that utilize security deposits, but we decided to jettison security deposits and replace them with non-refundable move-in fees.
 Our feeling is that security deposits can create an uneasy feeling between the owner and tenant (when am I going to get my money back), and we wanted to avoid this uneasiness.
 Plus, we wanted to collect the fee and retain it.
 In our market, move in fees range anywhere from $300 to $500.
 In some markets, this also creates a low barrier to entry for tenants.

 You may be asking “What happens if the tenant damages my property?”
 Our solution is to have the tenant purchase Sure Deposit, in addition to the move-in fee.
 SureDeposit is a risk management tool that enhances traditional security deposits by offering surety bonds to residents.
 Most tenants do leave their apartments in decent shape, and we use part of the move in fee to turn the apartment for the next tenant.